CIVA-Lab/DeepFTSG/README.md

 <i>click to see the full video demo</i>

-# How to use Motion-SE-MiT-Net
+# How to use DeepFTSG

 **src** folder contains all scripts used to train models, extract masks from trained models, and post-processing the output results to get labeled masks.

-**weights** folder contains pre-trained weights of the Motion-SE-MiT-Net, if you want to use pre-trained weights, put them inside **src/weights/** folder.
+**weights** folder contains pre-trained weights of the DeepFTSG models, if you want to use pre-trained weights, put them inside **src/weights/** folder.

 ## Project Collaborators and Contact